remkl/es6-workshop/README.md

 Four rules to help understand ```this```:

 1. If a function is called in the global scope, the context is the global object.
-2. If a function is called is on a object a preceding dot, the object before that dot is the context.
+2. If a function is called is on a object with a preceding dot, the object before that dot is the context.
 3. When a constructor function style is used, ```this``` refers to the new object that the ```new``` keyword returns.
 4. ```this``` can be explicitly bound using .call(), .apply() and .bind()